10 Comments

 Brandon's avatar

 Yep, some will try, but I see AI as an efficiency increaser by and large.
 I don’t see it ever being to properly gauge things like honesty and reliability.
 So much of business is about feel and trust.
-Will AI realtor be licensed and insured, could you sue it if it zoned out and destroyed your sale?
+Will an AI realtor be licensed and insured, could you sue it if it zoned out and destroyed your sale?

 Edward Scizorhands's avatar